nikhilgawai/Helmet-Detection-using-Jetson-Nano-2GB/README.md

-# Helmet Detection on Yolov5 using Jetson Nano 2GB
+# Helmet Detection on Jetson Nano 2GB using Yolov5.

 ## Aim And Objectives